MLLMs-Augmented Visual-Language Representation Learning: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we propose to augment visual-language representation learning by leveraging MLLMs.
-While retaining the rich visual information of the original dataset, we utilize multiple MLLMs to extend captions for each image.
-Additionally, we introduce ``text shearing" to address issues of hallucinations and intrinsic caption style in synthetic captions.
-Validated across various VLP frameworks and datasets, our method significantly improves performance on numerous downstream tasks.
+In this paper, we propose to augment visual-language representation learning by leveraging multiple MLLMs.
+While retaining the rich visual information of the original dataset, we utilize multiple MLLMs to extend diverse captions for each image.
+Additionally, we introduce ``text shearing" to address issues of hallucinations and monotonous language style in synthetic captions.
+Validated across various visual-language pre-training frameworks and datasets, our method significantly improves performance on numerous downstream tasks.
 This encourages further exploration in the utilization of MLLMs in the future.

-\textbf{Limitations and future works} Although our method has achieved remarkable results in enhancing visual-language representation learning, a certain proportion of noise persists due to unreliable MLLM's outputs.
+\textbf{Limitations and future works} Although our method has achieved remarkable results in enhancing visual-language representation learning, a certain proportion of noise persists due to unreliable MLLMs' outputs.
 These noises limit the further improvement of the model's performance.
-Future research could explore leveraging more powerful MLLMs and expanding to larger datasets. {
+Future research could explore leveraging more powerful MLLMs to generate accurate captions and expanding to larger datasets.